 Amidst the backdrop of party lines and polarization, the power of unity among local candidates, particularly Independents, can prove a powerful force in mobilizing voters and building stronger communities.
 Additionally, collaborating with other candidates and organizations can help you pool resources, share insights, and enhance collective outreach strategies.

-Some ways to improve your door-to-door canvassing efforts by working with others include:
+Some ways to work with others in your door-to-door canvassing efforts include:

 Working together expands your network, energizes your campaign, and reminds voters that you’re part of something bigger than yourself.